angularsen/fusioncache-issue-442/README.md

 ## Prerequisites
 - .NET9 SDK
 - Redis running locally on `localhost:6379`, I hosted mine in Docker
+- (Optional) Seq to view and filter structured logs and traces, instead of console output
 - (Optional) RedisInsight to profile Redis and view all commands

 ## Reproduce with FusionCache 2.1.0